 How to Scan for Regular Viruses

 To check your computer for malware and remove any malware you find, you’ll need an antivirus program.
-Windows 10 and 8 include Windows Defender, Microsoft’s own antivirus.
+Windows 8, 10, and 11 include Microsoft Defender, Microsoft’s own antivirus.
 Windows 7 doesn’t include any built-in antivirus, so you’re probably going to need something else, like Avira.

-If Malwarebytes and Windows Defender Weren’t Able to Get Rid of the Malware
+If Malwarebytes and Microsoft Defender Weren’t Able to Get Rid of the Malware

 If you have a very stubborn malware infection, you may need to scan for malware from outside your normal Windows system.
-To do that, you’ll need to Boot Windows into Safe Mode, which will keep it from loading normal startup applications–including, hopefully, that nasty malware.
-Run a Windows Defender scan and then a Malwarebytes scan from within Safe Mode and it may have more luck removing malware it normally can’t.
+To do that, you’ll need to Boot Windows into Safe Mode, which will keep it from loading normal startup applications — including, hopefully, that nasty malware.
+Run a Microsoft Defender scan and then a Malwarebytes scan from within Safe Mode and it may have more luck removing malware it normally can’t.

-To boot into Safe Mode on Windows 8 or 10, press and hold the Shift key while clicking the “Restart” option and then navigate to Troubleshoot > Advanced Options > Windows Startup Settings > Restart > Safe Mode.
+To boot into Safe Mode on Windows 8, 10,or 11 press and hold the Shift key while clicking the “Restart” option and then navigate to Troubleshoot > Advanced Options > Windows Startup Settings > Restart > Safe Mode.
 On Windows 7, press the F8 key while your computer is starting and you’ll see a boot options menu that allows you to select “Safe Mode”.

 If that doesn’t work, you may need to step completely outside of Windows and use a bootable antivirus tool.
 This type of antivirus tool boots into a clean environment — entirely outside Windows — to find and remove stubborn malware you may not be able to see or remove from within Windows itself.

-How to Get a Second Opinion From Windows Defender
+How to Get a Second Opinion From Microsoft Defender

 If you already have an antivirus program installed, but you think you may have viruses it isn’t detecting, you can get a second opinion from another antivirus product.
 Usually, it’s a bad idea to run two antivirus programs in tandem, since their real-time scanning can conflict with one another.
 But if you have one running real-time scanning all the time, you can use a second one you for occasional manual scans.